danielcpham/danielcpham/README.md

 # Hi, I'm Daniel!
 **(he/him)**

 Thanks for stopping by!
-I'm a native Houstonian, recent Blackpink stan, and aspiring boba connoiseur, currently working at Extrahop Networks as a software developer on the middleware team.
+I'm a native Houstonian and aspiring boba connoiseur, currently working at [ExtraHop Networks](https://www.extrahop.com) as a backend/middleware developer.
 In the past, I've worked a full-stack developer at SnapStream Media and a computational research assistant at [T-SCAN](http://tscan.rice.edu/).

 I graduated from Rice University with a B.A. in Computer Science and Cognitive Sciences.
 My work at T-SCAN leveraged BERT-based language models to predict degrees of linguistic distancing in language, and was presented at the [2021 Society of Affective Science Annual Conference](https://society-for-affective-science.org/wp-content/uploads/2021/04/SAS_2021_Full_Program_I.pdf).